 I wrote an in-depth article all about running socks.
 Have a read if you aren’t sure what socks to buy.

 But today I am daydreaming about ideal indoor running, so I pick my favorite sock.
 I found CSX socks at the Toronto Waterfront Marathon Run Expo in 2017.
 And I haven’t purchase another sock brand since.
 I absolutely love them.
 They provide light compression and support my arch perfectly.
+I love the shorter ankle length socks for shorter distances and the taller, knee length for longer runs.
+The longer ones have helped protect me from shin splints, which I am prone to.

 Indoor Running Outfit